flintlib/arb/doc/source/acb_elliptic.rst

     where the square root is taken continuously as in `R_F`.

-    In general, one or more duplication steps are applied until `x,y,z,p` are close enough to use a multivariate Taylor polynomial of total degree 7.
+    In general, one or more duplication steps are applied until `x,y,z,p` are close enough to use a multivariate Taylor series.

     The duplication algorithm is not correct for all possible combinations of complex variables, since the square roots taken